weecology/ogrants/add.md

 **2. You acknowledge that you are the original copyright-owner of the file OR that you otherwise have permissions to agree to clause 1. above.**

-New grants are artisanally hand processed so it might take a little while for them to show up on the site.
+New grants are artisanally hand-processed so it might take a little while for them to show up on the site.

 {% include add_form.html %}